Conduct of Members & Guests

 Not permitted anywhere in the club

-- Personal effects such as hats, coats, umbrellas and overshoes may be left in the cloakrooms.
-Briefcases and valuables may be left in the administration office or at the reception desk.
-The Club accepts no responsibility for loss of any personal effects.
+- Personal effects such as hats, coats, umbrellas and overshoes, briefcases and valuables may be left at the reception desk.
+The Club accepts no responsibility for the loss of any personal effects.

-- Electronic Communications devices (ie. laptops, tablets, cell phones, etc.) may be used discreetly in silent mode throughout the Club with the exception of in the formal dining room.
-Telephone calls may be placed and received in the telephone booths or in private rooms reserved for meetings.
+- Electronic Communications devices (ie. laptops, tablets, cell phones, etc.) may be used discreetly in silent mode throughout the Club with the exception of the formal dining room.
+Telephone calls may be placed and received in private rooms reserved for meetings.

 - Photography by members and their guests is permissible in areas of the Club where electronic communication devices are permitted.
 To protect the privacy of our members, their guests, and our employees; photographs should not include individuals who have not given their express consent or any Club employees.

 - Guests shall respect the decision of any Club employee to refuse the service of alcohol.
 Club employees engaged in the service of alcoholic beverages have received training approved by the Alcohol and Gaming Commission of Ontario and are required to abide by the Club’s Policy Statement on Alcohol Service.

 For information on how you can become a Member of the Rideau Club, please contact Ted Wagstaff, Membership Development Manager at email@example.com or (613) 233-7787.